 Speaking of tinkering, using open-source solutions such as WordPress means you own your software.
 WordPress continues to grow and release advanced development tools such as the REST API and WP-CLI.
 This means it’s becoming more accessible to develop advanced applications with WordPress.
 In other words, it brings big-league opportunities to the greater public.

-Overall, WordPress is an ideal choice if you want opportunity for unique growth, learning, and community.
+Overall, WordPress is an ideal choice if you want an opportunity for unique growth, learning, and community.
 You’ll have complete ownership over your work and can turn your blog into (almost) anything you can dream up.

 WordPress is an open-source platform available to everyone for download at WordPress.org.
 There, you’ll also find open-source themes, plugins, documentation, developer blogs, and support forums.